Radio Concierto

 Concierto (in English: Concert Radio) is a Chilean radio station located at 88.5 MHz of the FM dial in Santiago de Chile.
 Also it transmits for all the country with its network of repeaters and by the channel 659 (with D-Box) of the cable operator VTR, 973 in the cable operators GTD and Telefónica del Sur and via internet in the rest of the country and the world.

 Direction

 In its first stage it was directed under Julián García-Reyes and Juan Enrique Amenábar.
 From the arrival of the radio to IARC and until 2005, its director was: Javier Sanfeliú.
 Since January 2013 to May 2021, its director was: Sergio Cancino.
-Since June 2021, its director is Juan Cristóbal Vera.
+Since June 2021 to December 2025, its director was Juan Cristóbal Vera.

 Broadcasters and program leaders

 During their four stages, several voices have passed through their microphones.
 These include: